NHSDigital/software-engineering-quality-framework/practices/feature-toggling.md

 ## Why use feature toggling?

-- **Decouple deployment from release**: Code can be deployed behind a toggle and activated later.
+- **Decouple deployment from release**: Deploy code behind a toggle and activate it later.
 - **Enable safe rollouts**: Enable features for specific users or teams to validate functionality before full rollout.
-- **Support operational control**: Temporarily disable a feature causing issues without rollback.
+- **Support operational control**: Temporarily disable a feature which is causing issues, without needing to rollback.
 - **Enable experimentation**: Run A/B tests to determine user impact.
 - **Configure environment-specific behaviour**: Activate features in dev or test environments only.